jangel97/rh-technical-test/README.md

 --------------
 The variables can be set in the following files:
 	Variable file:
-	- $PROJECT_ROOT/vars/vars_dependencies.yml
+	- **$PROJECT_ROOT/vars/vars_dependencies.yml**
 	In this file the variables specified are the following:
 		- `python3_dependencies`:
-		This variable sets the list of pip3 dependencies to install
+		This variable sets the list of pip3 dependencies to install.
+It is OPTIONAL to specify it.
 		- `system_dependencies`:
-		This variable sets the list of system dependencies to install
+		This variable sets the list of system dependencies to install.
+It is OPTIONAL to specify it.

 	Variable file:
-	- $PROJECT_ROOT/vars/vars_pytest.yml
+	- **$PROJECT_ROOT/vars/vars_pytest.yml**
 	In this file the variables specified are the following:
 		- `tomcat_script_test_name`:
-		This variable sets the name of the pytest script to be run
+		This variable sets the name of the pytest script to be run.
+It is MANDATORY to specify it.
 		- `tomcat_container_test_params`:
 		This variable is the dictionary in which the required parameters for the pytest script will be specified.
 The idea of using a dictionary object is because depending on the test the parameters can be different.

 	Variable file:
-	- $PROJECT_ROOT/vars/vars_tomcat_docker_container.yml
+	- **$PROJECT_ROOT/vars/vars_tomcat_docker_container.yml**
 	In this file the variables specified are the following:
 		- `tomcat_dockerfile_name`:
-		This variable is the name of the Dockerfile file
+		This variable is the name of the Dockerfile file.
+It is MANDATORY to specify it.

 		- `tomcat_docker_image_name`:
-		This variable is the name of the image to build
+		This variable is the name of the image to build.
+It is MANDATORY to specify it.

 		- `tomcat_docker_image_tag`:
-		This variable is the tag of the image to build
+		This variable is the tag of the image to build.
+It is MANDATORY to specify it.

 		- `tomcat_docker_image_args`:
-		This variable is a dictionary which sets the differents ARG that will be passed on to the Docker build
+		This variable is a dictionary which sets the differents ARG that will be passed on to the Docker build.
+It is OPTIONAL to specify it.

 		- `tomcat_docker_container_name`:
-		This variable sets the name that will be used to run the Docker container
+		This variable sets the name that will be used to run the Docker container.
+It is MANDATORY to specify it.

 		- `tomcat_docker_container_port`:
-		This variable sets the port of the Tomcat application to run
+		This variable sets the port of the Tomcat application to run.
+It is MANDATORY to specify it.

 		- `tomcat_docker_container_host_map_port`:
-		This variable sets the host's port in which the container port Tomcat application will be mapped
+		This variable sets the host's port in which the container port Tomcat application will be mapped.
+It is MANDATORY to specify it.

 		- `tomcat_docker_container_env`:
-		This variable sets the environment variables that will be passed on to the container
+		This variable sets the environment variables that will be passed on to the container.
+It is OPTIONAL to specify it.

 	Group Variables file:
 	The following variable would specify variables hosts beloning to the group "all".
-	- inventories/docker_server/group_vars/all
+	- **inventories/docker_server/group_vars/all**
 		- `project_path`:
 		This variable must not be modified, it parameterizes the root of the project
 		- `ansible_python_interpreter`: